lapinskap/monopoly-of-might-and-magic/README.md

 # Expensify
-React App created with Andrew Mead course, contains React Router and Redux
+My first complex application that contains tests, redux and reactor router.

 ## Table of contents